selfdual-brain/dexter-manual/source/04-model-data-types.rst

       def abs(a: FPNumber): FPNumber

       /**
-       * Smallest value that could be represented with FPNumber, given the configured arithmetic precision */ val quantum: FPNumber = FPNumber.one.decimalShift(- FIXED_POINT_ARITHMETIC_PRECISION)
+       * Smallest value that could be represented with FPNumber, given the configured
+       * arithmetic precision.
+       */
+      val quantum: FPNumber = FPNumber.one.decimalShift(- FIXED_POINT_ARITHMETIC_PRECISION)